DMEA works with Wright Tree Service to trim trees in our rights-of-way. This helps maintain a reliable and safety system.

 Your help keeping our rights-of-way clear through appropriate tree planting and trimming is a very important contribution to our efforts to keep your lights on and control all of our costs.

-For additional resources on tree trimming and planting, please visit the National Arbor Day Foundation’s website, www.arborday.org.
+For additional resources on tree trimming and planting, please visit the National Arbor Day Foundation’s website, www.arborday.org(link is external).

 Questions about right-of-way clearing or report a hazardous tree: email@example.com